Special Branch (Bangladesh): Formation of district Intelligence Branch office

 The methodology of collection and dissemination of intelligence and the system of reporting from District Branch to higher-ups were gradually evolved and codified over the years.
 It, however, goes without saying that the Intelligence Branch in Bengal showed exceptional ability in dealing with the terrorist violence during the period before Independence.
 Its excellent source work and innumerable channels of information eventually resulted in unearthing of all the groups responsible for terrorist violence.

 Organisation of Special Branch

-The present Additional Inspector General of Police (Add IGP) is Md.
-Monirul Islam, bpm (bar), ppm (bar).
-The headquarters is a 10-storied building located at Malibagh, Rajarbagh, Dhaka, is known as KPI (Key Point Installation).
+Golam Rasul, Additional Inspector General of Bangladesh Police, is the current head of Special Branch.
+The headquarters is a 14-storied building located at Malibagh, Rajarbagh, Dhaka, is known as KPI (Key Point Installation).
 The most important wing of the force charged with security planning as well as functions of intelligence-gathering and counterintelligence.
 There is City Special Branch (City SB) for the city areas and District Special Branch (DSB) for the districts.
 Major responsibilities of this branch are to meet up any intelligence required from government, registration and control of foreigners, perform verification role, give protection to the VVIPs & VIPs, intelligence gathering, immigration control etc.